fwenzel/fredericiana/site/_posts/2013-01-31-cruise-control-ux.md

 ![Cruise control 3: 1 rocker switch with On/Off in middle, 1 trigger button](/media/2013/cruise3.jpg)

 This design does a lot of things right: *on/off* is small but easy to find in the middle of the rocker button.
-Both *up* and *down* are *set*, colocated with *accelerate/decelerate* (+ or -, doesn't matter to the driver when first setting the speed), and *cancel / reset* are actually a huge "trigger"-style button underneath.
+Both *up* and *down* are *set*, colocated with *accelerate/decelerate* (+ or -, doesn't matter to the driver when first setting the speed), and *cancel / resume* are actually a huge "trigger"-style button underneath.

 These small changes go a long way: The panel can be used blindly with little chance for mistakes, and it reduces the amount of [traveling][wp-fitts] your fingers have to do to perform related actions.